Last Updated on 19 August 2024 by Cycloscope

 Hobo Geo 2021 – The Frame Set

 The frame is treated with anti-corrosion to provide reliable protection against the elements, adventure bikes shouldn’t rust.
-It features three bottle-cage and CNC rear dropouts, designed to support the disc-brake clamps.
+It features three bottle-cage and CNC rear dropouts, designed to support the disc brake clamps.
 It has the obvious eyelets for a rear rack and fender that every gravel designed for touring should have.

-The maximum tire clearance allows up to 3.0″ tire to fit in, with a choice between 29 and 27.5 – of course tubeless-ready, just as the trend commands.
-The use of fenders or certain models of rear carriers will reduce the clearance a few inches (of course), unfortunately Cinelli doesn’t state the max clearance with fenders.
+The maximum tire clearance allows up to a 3.0″ tire to fit in, with a choice between 29 and 27.5 – of course tubeless-ready, just as the trend commands.
+The use of fenders or certain models of rear carriers will reduce the clearance a few inches (of course), unfortunately, Cinelli doesn’t state the max clearance with fenders.

 The New Carbon fork has 4 lateral eyelets and two bottom ones for each side, “anything you need eyelet” they say, it certainly offers a lot of options for bikepacking cages and low-rider front racks.
 Cable routing is external.